-The programme works via low decile schools, to help families in greatest need to use the internet, email and basic computer skills in their everyday lives, to enhance their performance at school and at work.
+The programme works via low decile 1-3 schools, to help families in greatest need use the internet, email and basic computer skills in their everyday lives, enhancing their performance at school and work.

 “I would recommend the Computers in Homes programme to anyone who wishes to learn how to use a computer or advance existing skills.
 It has definitely enriched our lives and I no longer feel as if technology is passing us by.”
 Computers in Homes graduate 5 years on.

 Each year the Ministry of Education funds Computers in Homes for 80 – 100 refugee background families, from communities in Auckland, Hamilton, Wellington, Palmerston North, Christchurch and Nelson.Read more